muygalan/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 1: January 8th, 2018

+**Today's Progress**: Signed up for a 12-month Front-End Developer online course with an institution based in Europe called Open Classrooms.
+Off-the-bat I was given assignments such as: typing up a Word doc answering some questions, updating my resume, updating my linkedin, and creating a study journal (this 100-days-of-code repo will act as such.)

+Afterwards I learned some preliminary stuff regarding the differences between "the web" and "the internet."
+I also completed a short quiz and received 90%.

+**Thoughts:** Everything is so fresh and new.
+I feel like the information is being provided in bite-sized doses which is really nice and not too overwhelming.
+I'm interested to see how this curriculum pans out in the months to come. 😀

+---

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)